TryGhost/gatsby-source-ghost/README.md

 ## How to query

-There are 4 node types available from Ghost: Post, Page, Author and Tag.
+There are 5 node types available from Ghost: Post, Page, Author, Tag, and Settings.

-Documentation for the full set of fields made available for each resource type can be found in the [Public API docs](https://api.ghost.org/docs/post).
+Documentation for the full set of fields made available for each resource type can be found in the [Content API docs](https://docs.ghost.org/api/content/).

 Posts and Pages have the same properties.